Dog Park Check – Vance Harmon Park

 Direct – nothing present

-DOGGIE DRINKING FOUNTAINS: These are some of the nicest doggie drinking fountains we’ve seen!
+DOGGIE DRINKING FOUNTAINS: While we have posted concerns with the water vessels at the other dog parks, we have no concerns with the drinking fountains here!
+These are some of the nicest doggie drinking fountains we’ve seen!
 Their design prevents the drains from being easily plugged so contaminated water can easily flow away.
 There are also two of them on both sides of the park!
 Wow!

 Unlike the other area parks, there are no bowls at this park holding contaminated water.
 We hope that continues!
 Such bowls can easily hold water borne diseases like Leptospirosis and Coccidia.
 Should these bowls appear, we strongly suggest not allowing your pet to drink from them.
 Draining them in to the grass and turning them over would prevent dogs from sneaking drinks.
 Do not empty them in to the drinking fountain as it may contaminate it.